deeheber/expressjs-single-resource-api/README.md

-# expressjs-single-resource-api
+# express-mongo-rest-api

-This is an http server that acts as a simple data store, backed by in-memory storage objects that can be found in `data.js`.
+This is an http server that acts as a data store, backed by Mongo DB with communcation by Mongoose.

 ### Directions to run
 1. run `npm install` from the command line
-1. `npm start` will start the server
+2. `npm start` will start the server
-2. open your browser to `localhost:8000` or use an application like [Postman](https://www.getpostman.com/)
+3. use an application like [Postman](https://www.getpostman.com/) to make calls to the API
-3. enter a possible call from below

-### Possible calls with current data
+### API Calls
 - `GET`/api/notes returns all notes
-- `GET`/api/notes/:idNumber returns the note that has that id if it exists
+- `GET`/api/notes/:id
-- `POST`/api/notes adds a valid JSON object to notes
+- `POST`/api/notes
-- `PUT`/api/notes/:idNumber updates the selected note if valid JSON
+- `PUT`/api/notes/:id
-- `DELETE`/api/notes/:idNumber deletes the selected notes
+- `DELETE`/api/notes/:id deletes the selected notes

-also works if you replace `notes` with `books` i.e. `GET`/books returns all books
+`GET` will only return items if they exist in the database `POST` and `PUT` requests must be valid JSON.

 ### Ways to contribute
 - Report any bugs or feature requests by opening up a new GitHub issue